Partner University: Tsinghua University

 Students participating in the program will study at Tsinghua during the fall semester of their 2L or 3L year.
 The Tsinghua academic calendar varies slightly each year; however, fall orientation generally occurs at the end of August with final exams for the fall semester ending in mid-December.

 BU Law students will pay Boston University’s regular tuition and any applicable fees to Boston University during their fall semester abroad, and they will not be charged tuition by Tsinghua.
 Students will be charged approximately $80 in one-time fees upon their arrival at Tsinghua.
-BU Law will pay Tsinghua tuition when they return to Tsinghua for their spring semester studies.
+After you graduate from BU Law, should you elect to return to Tsinghua for a semester to complete the LLM, you would pay Tsinghua’s tuition directly to Tsinghua

 Students will be responsible for the costs of their own room and board, travel and related (e.g., visa) expenses to and from Tsinghua, the cost of any course materials and similar items and their own personal expenses.